Physics, Engineering Physics & Astronomy

 - Jordan Morelli (adjunct): Controlled fusion, plasma physics renewable energy.

-- Kevin Robbie: Optics of thin films, chiral and carbon-based matterials, glancing angle deposition
+- Kevin Robbie: Optics of thin films, chiral and carbon-based materials, glancing angle deposition

-- John Schriener (KRCC): Clinical cancer care, radiation physics
+- John Schriener (CCSEO): Clinical cancer care, radiation physics

 - Marsha Singh: Small-angle X-ray scattering